TECHNOLOGY / JULY/AUGUST 2024

 This March, I spent two days at the Microsoft headquarters, just outside of Seattle.
 Microsoft is one of the tech incumbents that is most “all in” on AI.
 To prove just how much, they brought in journalists from around the world to participate in an “Innovation Campus Tour,” which included a dizzying run of talks and demos, meals in the seemingly never-ending supply of on-site restaurants, and a couple of nights in the kind of hotel writers usually cannot afford.

-We were walked through a data centre, wearing ear plugs to block out the drone of a mini field of fans.
+We were walked through a research centre, wearing ear plugs to block out the drone of a mini field of fans.
 We attended numerous panels: how teams were integrating AI, how those involved with “responsible AI” are tasked with reining in the technology before it goes awry.
 There was lots of chatter about how this work was the future of everything.
 In one session, the affable Seth Juarez, principal program manager of AI platforms, spoke of AI as being like moving from a shovel to a tractor: that it will, in his words, “level up humanity.”

 We crave things made by humans because we care about what humans say and feel about their experience of being a person.